 After the passage of national and state colonization laws in 1825, to encourage immigration, settlers were free from national taxes for four years.
 Owners had to be residents of Mexico.
 Preference was given to native Mexicans, and the national government could use any portion of land needed for the defense and security of the nation.

-Unaware of the colonization grant to De León in San Antonio, the state assigned the same area of the Guadalupe valley with specific boundaries to DeWitt in April 1825.
-When DeWitt's settlers arrived, trouble was inevitable.
+Unaware of the colonization grant to De León in San Antonio, Green DeWitt signed a contract in 1825 with the state to settle 400 families on the same area of the Guadalupe River with specific boundaries.
 Because the colonization laws gave preference to native Mexicans, De León petitioned the state for compensation.
-The state named land commissioners for both De León's and DeWitt's colonies.
+The state named land commissioners for both colonies.
 The commissioners issued titles in 1831, the year DeWitt's six-year contract expired permanently.
-The boundaries remained unresolved.
-Eventually sixteen non-Hispanic families.
+The boundaries remained unresolved, yet he managed to settle 189 families, including sixteen non-Hispanic families.